MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 :::image type="content" source="media/get-started/urls.png" alt-text="Screenshot of command output listing endpoint URLs.":::

 > [!NOTE]
-> You can call `azd up` as many times as you like to both provision and deploy your application to the same regoin and with the same configuration answers you gave before the first deployment.
+> You can run `azd up` as many times as you like to both provision and deploy your application to the same region and with the same configuration values you provided on the first run.

 ---